 This introduced a serious moral dilemma into the mix.
 It pitted the protection of user and customer privacy at any cost against the potential need to acquire information for tracking and stopping acts by nefarious actors.

 There is also the wrinkle of accommodating totalitarian governments and dictatorships that make similar investigatory requests.

 Of course, this also opens the possibility that if Apple backups get hacked, the intruders will be able to get your information as your encryption key is stored alongside your information in the backups.

 It’s a little like hanging a string with your key attached to the front doorknob of your otherwise locked front door.

 Messages in iCloud vs iCloud Backups

-iMessages in the iCloud, however, do not save the encryption key.
-That way they provide a better secure mode of communication, but this is the case only as long as the iCloud backups are disabled.
+iMessages in iCloud, however, do not save the encryption key.
+That way, they provide a better secure mode of communication, but this is the case only as long as the iCloud backups are disabled.

 How to Keep Your Messages Safe and Secure